openshift/oadp-operator/README.md

 There are mainly two categories of velero plugins that can be specified while installing Velero:

 1. `default-velero-plugins`:<br>
-   4 types of default velero plugins can be installed - AWS, GCP, Azure and OpenShift.
+   Five types of default velero plugins can be installed - AWS, GCP, Azure, OpenShift, and CSI.
 For installation, you need to specify them in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during deployment.
    ```
     apiVersion: konveyor.openshift.io/v1alpha1
     kind: Velero